bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 ### So what's great about Recoil ?

-Libraries for React are constantly appearing, but [Recoil.js](https://recoiljs.org) is much more than just “another library”.
+Libraries for React are constantly appearing, but [Recoil.js](https://recoiljs.org) is much more than “just another library”.
 Compared to other state libraries for React, Recoil feels like a fresh breath from the future - and it's great in so many ways:

 #### Tailored for React